-The condensed consolidated financial statements include the accounts for the Company and its wholly owned subsidiaries.
+The consolidated financial statements include the accounts for the Company and its wholly owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-The Company has historically funded its operations primarily by equity financings and convertible promissory notes prior to the Business Combination.
-As of June 30, 2021, the Company's existing sources of liquidity included cash and cash equivalents of \$447.5 million.
-The Company has a limited history of operations and has incurred negative cash flows from operating activities and loss from operations in the past as reflected in the accumulated deficit of \$380.3 million as of June 30, 2021.
+The Company has historically funded its operations primarily by equity financings and convertible promissory notes prior to the Business Combination and subsequently funded its operations through cash proceeds obtained as part of the Business Combination and related private placement.
+As of December 31, 2021, the Company's existing sources of liquidity included cash and cash equivalents of \$325 million.
+The Company has a limited history of operations and has incurred negative cash flows from operating activities and loss from operations in the past as reflected in the accumulated deficit of \$1,408.4 million as of December 31, 2021.
 The Company expects to continue to incur operating losses due to the investments it intends to make in its business, including the development of products.
-Upon completion of the Business Combination, the Company obtained adequate cash proceeds as part of the reverse recapitalization that will be sufficient to fund operating and capital expenditure requirements and mitigate the relevant conditions that raise substantial doubt about the Company's ability to continue as a going concern through at least 12 months from the date of issuance of these financial statements.
+The Company has adequate cash balances that will be sufficient to fund operating and capital expenditure requirements through at least 12 months from the date of issuance of these financial statements.